-The Dublin trip is a dual course experience:
+The Venice trip is a dual course experience:

-- English 4400: Literary Locations—Students who wish to go on the Dublin trip must first take this course in spring 2018.
+English 4400: Literary Locations—Students who wish to go on the Venice trip must first take this course in spring 2020.
 This course is offered on the Columbus campus.

-- English 5193: Individual Studies—Students must also enroll in one credit hour of this course in summer 2018.
-This will cover the actual Dublin trip which will run from May 2 to 13, 2018.
+English 5193: Individual Studies—Students must also enroll in one credit hour of this course in summer 2020.
+This credit hour will cover the actual Venice trip, which will run from May 1 to May 13, 2020.